blevinstein/simple-postgres-mcp/README.md

-# Simple Milvus MCP
+# Simple PostgreSQL MCP

-> **⚠️ NOTE: This is NOT the official MCP server for Milvus**
-> The official MCP server is available at: https://github.com/zilliztech/mcp-server-milvus
+A Model Context Protocol (MCP) server for PostgreSQL with [pgvector](https://github.com/pgvector/pgvector) that provides semantic and full-text search capabilities for LLM memory management.

-## Why This Alternative MCP Server?
+## Why This MCP Server?

-This simplified MCP server was created for specific use cases where the official server may not be the best fit:

 **Primary Use Case: Multi-Tenant Collection Management**
-- Multiple MCP servers can use the same Milvus database instance with segregated storage
+- Multiple MCP servers can use the same PostgreSQL instance with segregated storage
-- Each server instance can operate on different collections (e.g., per-user, per-account, per-application)
+- Each server instance can operate on different tables (e.g., per-user, per-account, per-application)
 - Enables cost-effective shared infrastructure while maintaining data isolation
 - Perfect for SaaS applications where each customer needs their own vector space